-We follow the PSHE Association planning which is based on the September 2020 DfE statutory guidance for PSHE for all schools.
-To deliver the PSHE curriculum the children mainly work within class groups.
-Teachers will expose children to a range of experiential learning opportunities using objects, materials, equipment and resources (including digital resources) provided by the school.
+We follow the 2014 National Curriculum for Science.
+To deliver the Science curriculum the children mainly work in classes.
+Teachers will expose children to a range of experiential learning opportunities using objects, equipment and resources provided by the school.
 Appropriate topic-based trips and visitors will be arranged as needed.
-Our aim is to have either one trip or visitor per topic.
+The aim is to have either one trip or visitor per topic.
 Pupils may receive a half term project on a specific topic and this will enable them to undertake independent research and individually and creatively present their research to an audience -their class.
 Teachers assess via a star and a wish feedback format.

-Whole school co-ordination and support is essential to the development of artistic and creative ability.
+Whole school co-ordination and support is essential to the development of scientific ability.
 However it remains the responsibility of each class teacher to:

-- Develop pupils' understanding of PSHE

-- Enable the development of skills

-- Ensure children have access to a range of equipment and resources, and they are used safely and appropriately

-- Ensure that pupils engage in practical experiences and that this is done safely and appropriately

-- Ensure that cross-curricular links are made wherever possible and valuable

-- Differentiate activities appropriately

-- Review and monitor progress regularly
+- Develop pupils' understanding of scientific research and how this has helped to establish scientific concepts over time - Develop specific scientific skills and a sound disciplinary and substantive knowledge base - Ensure children have access to a range of equipment and resources; and they are used safely and appropriately - Ensure that pupils engage in practical experiences and that this is done safely and appropriately - Ensure that cross curricular links are made wherever possible and valuable - Differentiate activities appropriately - Review and monitor progress regularly

-In the Early Years Foundation Stage, the activities are organised to promote social skills and the development of language and understanding.
+In the Early Years Foundation Stage, the activities are organised to promote social skills and the development of scientific language and understanding.
 Teaching will be based on the objectives in the Framework for Reception, working towards the Early Learning Goals.
 This will prepare children for starting the National Curriculum in Year 1.